infor-design/enterprise/docs/TESTING.md

 }
 ```

-Follow [this guide](https://docs.travis-ci.com/user/common-build-problems/#troubleshooting-locally-in-a-docker-image) in order to debug Travis.
-We currently use the `node_js` [image](https://hub.docker.com/r/travisci/ci-nodejs/)

-Travis commands can be found in the [.travis.yml](https://github.com/infor-design/enterprise/blob/master/.travis.yml), this will need to be replicated inside of the container.
-This process is outlined below.

 ### Creating Baseline Screenshots

-In order to create Baseline screenshots, it's necessary to emulate the actual TravisCI environment in which the visual regression testing will take place.
+In order to create Baseline screenshots, it's necessary to emulate the actual Github Actions environment in which the visual regression testing will take place.
 Running the tests in an environment that's different than the one the images were generated against will create extreme differences in the rendered IDS components, possibly causing false test failures.

 Following the process below will safely create baseline images the CI can use during visual regression tests.
-The older way we needed to have a local VM, now its possible to connect to the actual travis build and do things.
+The older way we needed to have a local VM, now its possible to connect to the actual Github Action build and do things.

 #### Using the docker image